-All allegations will be investigated by the appropriate College official.
-Legal counsel may be obtained as needed.
+All allegations will be investigated by an appropriate College official who is not involved in the suspected wrong-doing.
+Legal counsel or other external resources may be obtained as needed.
 All College employees are expected to cooperate fully in the investigation of the allegations.
 The appropriate corrective action will be administered if the investigation finds that improper activity did indeed occur.

 Confidentiality of the employee making a report will be maintained to the extent practicable within the limitation of the law, College policy and the legitimate needs of the investigation.
 Employees submitting a report should be aware that their public testimony might be needed to prove a case against the suspected employee.